GeoffroyMaillol/js-programming-exercise/ReadMe.md

 ## Running the application

 For the project to function properly, both the REST API and web app need to be running.
-Please follow the above documentation to do so.

 If you have Docker, you can run:
 ```
 docker-compose up --build
 ```
+This should create and run the required components in Docker containers.

 The webapp should be available at http://localhost:3000 The REST API at http://localhost:5000

+The components can also be run separately on a development machine, please follow the above documentation (for Webapp / API) to do so.